biscotty666/BB2/Spaces/ObsPKMClass/Notes/Create something.md

 ---
-aliases:
+cssclass: "js"
 ---
-## Create something to share
+## The Magic of Creation

 And even better, create something new to share
 - articles